 A complete description of the University’s policies regarding sexual abuse, including procedures for reporting sexual abuse and preserving evidence, can be found in the Student Handbook.

 Drake University strongly encourages victims of sexual abuse (including date rape) to report the incident to the authorities and to file a campus disciplinary complaint.
-Upon the request of a victim of sexual abuse, Campus Security will help the student notify the Des Moines Police Department.
+Upon the request of a victim of sexual abuse, DPS will help the student notify the Des Moines Police Department.
 Faculty and staff members should contact the Director of Human Resources for a complete description of the appropriate policies and procedures pertaining to them.

 Counseling for sexual abuse victims is available through the University’s counseling center as well as through services such as First Call for Help and Victim Services, both of which are listed on the back of this brochure.
 Upon the request of a victim of sexual abuse, changes can be made to the victim’s academic, living and work situations to the extent such changes are reasonably available.
 In addition to possible civil and criminal procedures, Drake may initiate disciplinary procedures and possible sanctions.
 See the Code of Student Conduct section within the Student Handbook.